espadrine/succinct-cybernetics/misc/cryptography.md

 passwords hashed through a cryptographic hash cannot be brute-forced.
 For instance, a 256-bit BLAKE2 of a 128-bit CSPRNG output has 256/2 = 128 bits of security.
 Brute-forcing it would require `2^127` attempts on average.
-Computers take at best 1 ns to perform an elementary operation, and `2^127` ns is about 4 times the age of the known universe.)
+Computers take at best 1 ns to perform an elementary operation, and `2^127` ns is 4 times the age of the known universe.
+Parallelizing would cost 20 septillion € of machines to brute-force a typical hash in 100 years, if Earth had enough material to build the computers.
+It goes down to 1 million € with 64 bits of security, which is why 128 bits are used when security matters, eg. with UUIDv4.)

-Famous non-cryptographic hash functions include Zobrist (eg. to detect unique states in a game), FNV, CityHash, MurmurHash, SipHash (for hash tables).

-**Universal hash functions** TODO

 ## Randomness

 Humans are terrible at estimating randomness, and machines (and cryptographers) are pretty good at exploiting weaknesses in randomness.

-A good random source obeys certain *statistical* characteristics that ensure that the probability of someone finding future output from past output is near zero.
+A good random source obeys certain *statistical* characteristics to ensure that the probability of someone predicting its output is near zero.
 (See for instance the [NIST randomness recommandation][].)

 [NIST randomness recommandation]: https://csrc.nist.gov/projects/random-bit-generation